nadult/libfwk/readme.md

 simply override MINGW\_PREFIX in Makefile.local with proper prefix.
 There is also an option to compile for the web (using emscripten).

+TODO: how to build mingw with mxe (and which version)

 ## License

 Whole library is licensed under Boost Software license (see license.txt).